 What is s3redirect.com?

-S3redirect.com is an address of a fake search engine.
-Typically, such addresses appear in browser's settings after installation of some browser hijacker.
-Research shows that one of the browser hijackers that is designed to promote s3redirect.com is called Kano APP.
-Although, it is possible that this address is promoted through other apps of this type as too.
-More often than not users install browser hijackers unknowingly, unintentionally.
-Therefore, they are categorized as potentially unwanted applications (PUAs).
+s3redirect.com is the address of a fake search engine.
+Typically, these addresses appear in browser settings after installation of a browser hijacker.
+Research shows that one of the browser hijackers that promotes s3redirect.com is called Kano APP, however, it is possible that this address is promoted through other similar apps.
+Generally, people install browser hijackers inadvertently and, therefore, they are categorized as potentially unwanted applications (PUAs).

-Typically, browser hijackers promote fake search engines by changing settings such as address of a default search engine, homepage and new tab.
-In this case a PUA (e.g., Kano APP) changes them to s3redirect.co.
-The main purpose of this is to make sure that users would visit s3redirect.co every time open a browser, new tab and enter search queries into URL bar, and use it to search the web.
-Research shows that s3redirect.co displays results generated by Yahoo (redirects to search.yahoo.com via smashapps.net) and by s3arch.page which gets opened via searchmes.xyz.
-Although, it may be designed to display results generated by some other search engines and open their addresses through other shady addresses.
-Simply said, this fake search engine displays results generated by both legitimate and questionable search engines.
-It is worthwhile to mention that search engines like s3arch.page may display misleading results (include links to shady addresses in their search results).
-To remove s3redirect.co from browser's settings or change it to some other address users have to uninstall a browser hijacker which modified those settings (for example, Kano APP).
-It is because browser hijackers are designed to prevent users from modifying their settings as long as they are installed.
-Furthermore, apps of this type often are designed to collect browsing data like IP addresses, geolocations, addresses of opened/visited pages, entered search queries, and/or other browsing data.
-It is possible such could be designed to gather sensitive information as well.
-Moreover, gathered data could be sold to third parties (potentially cyber criminals) or misused to generate revenue in other ways.
-Therefore, users who have browsers hijacked by apps of this type may become victims of identity theft, experience problems related to privacy, browsing safety, and/or other issues.
-It is strongly recommended to not to trust apps of this type and uninstall any installed browser hijacker soon as possible.
+Typically, browser hijackers promote fake search engines by changing settings such as the address of the default search engine, homepage, and new tab.
+In this case, a PUA (Kano APP) assigns them to s3redirect.co.
+The main purpose of this is to force people to visit s3redirect.co when open a browser, new tab, or enter search queries into the URL bar (using it to search).
+Research shows that s3redirect.co displays results generated by Yahoo (redirects to search.yahoo.com via smashapps.net) and by s3arch.page, which is opened via searchmes.xyz.
+It might also display results generated by other search engines and open their URLs through other dubious addresses.
+In summary, this fake search engine displays results generated by both legitimate and dubious search engines.
+Note that search engines such as s3arch.page can display misleading results (include links to dubious addresses in their search results).
+To remove s3redirect.co from browser settings, or change it to another address, users must first uninstall the browser hijacker that originally modified the settings (for example, Kano APP), since browser hijackers prevent users from modifying their settings as long as they are installed on the system.
+Furthermore, these apps often collect browsing data such as IP addresses, geolocations, addresses of opened/visited pages, entered search queries, and other browsing details.
+They might also gather private, sensitive information.
+The data could be sold to third parties (potentially, cyber criminals) or misused to generate revenue in other ways.
+People with browsers hijacked by these apps might thus become victims of identity theft, experience problems relating to privacy, browsing safety, and other issues.
+Never trust these PUAs and uninstall all browser hijacker immediately.